mostmojo/log/log.md

 **Today's Progress**

-• Analysed small JS slideshow library containing: `querySelectorAll`, `getElementById`, `addEventListener`, `continue` statement, `clearInterval`, `setInterval()`.
+• Analyse small JS slideshow library containing: `querySelectorAll`, `getElementById`, `addEventListener`, `continue` statement, `clearInterval`, `setInterval()`.
 These functions and tools were used to ex. restart timing and change slides.
-Also looked into twig's null coalescing operator `??` and whitespace trimming `{{- value -}}`.
+Study twig's null coalescing operator `??` and whitespace trimming `{{- value -}}`.

-• Looked into nesting, linting and framework using Block Element Modifier (BEM).
+• Look into nesting, linting and framework using Block Element Modifier (BEM).
 Ex. nest modifiers but not elements, spell out their full classes instead of the `&` symbol.
-Looked into `role` attribute for `accessibility` paired with `ARIA` labels.
-Analysed use of `@extends %class` for typesets and variable labelling.
+Check out `role` attribute for `accessibility` paired with `ARIA` labels.
+Analyse `@extends %class` for typesets.

-• Review operator precedence, data types and JavaScript ES5 vs ES6 syntax and carried on with Jonas' JS course; completed mini challenge.
+• Review operator precedence, boolean logic, data types, ES5 vs ES6 syntax and carried on with Jonas' JS course; completed mini challenge.

 **Link(s) to work**